ccao-data/model-sales-val/README.md

 2. All changes to these components should originate from this repository.
 This ensures that every modification is tracked and version-controlled.
 3. The **only** advisable actions in the AWS Console concerning this Glue job are:
     - Running the job
 4. To test a change to the Glue job script or the flagging script, make an edit on a branch and open a pull request.
-Our GitHub Actions configuration will deploy a staging version of your job, named `ci_<your-branch-name>_sales_val_flagging`, that you can run to test your changes.
+Our GitHub Actions configuration will deploy a staging version of your job, named `z_ci_<your-branch-name>_sales_val_flagging`, that you can run to test your changes.
 See the [Modifying the Glue job](#modifying-the-glue-job-its-flagging-script-or-its-settings) section below for more details.

 ### Modifying the Glue job, its flagging script, or its settings